The 20 Best Ornithine Transcarbamylase Deficiency Doctors in The United States

 English

-Carlos Prada is a Medical Genetics specialist and a Pediatrics provider in Chicago, Illinois.
+Carlos Prada is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Chicago, Illinois.
 Dr. Prada is rated as a Distinguished provider by MediFind in the treatment of Ornithine Transcarbamylase Deficiency.
-His top areas of expertise are RASopathies, Smith-Kingsmore Syndrome, Neurofibromatosis, and Neurofibromatosis Type 1 (NF1).
+He is also highly rated in 171 other conditions, according to our data.
+His clinical expertise encompasses RASopathies, Smith-Kingsmore Syndrome, Neurofibromatosis Type 1 (NF1), and Neurofibromatosis.

 Languages Spoken: